50 Words or Less

 Another change from the Pro X2 that’s noticeable but not game changing is the magnification.
 The Pro XE bumps the magnification from 6X to 7X.
 That upgrade is welcome on long par 3s and when you’re feeling bold on a par 5.

 The major upgrade that Bushnell made with the Pro XE is Elements Mode.
 This rangefinder knows the elevation and the temperature – without user input.
 How much difference does that make?
 According to Bushnell’s website, temperature and elevation differences can each be worth ten yards or more.
 Combine Elements Mode with Bushnell’s Slope Technology and you have no excuse not to land every shot pin high.

 You may be wondering if Elements Mode slows down the Pro XE.
 It does not.
 The Pro XE is every bit as fast as my Pro X2, which is to say, it’s the industry leader in speed.

 Finally, the Bushnell Pro XE includes a BITE Magnetic Mount.
 As you can see above, this allows you to attach the laser to your cart rather than trying to wedge it into a cup holder or toss it into the glove compartment.
 It’s a seemingly minor upgrade, but it can contribute to a better pace of play and remove the aggravation of searching for your rangefinder between shots.

-The Bushnell Pro XE laser rangefinder has a suggested retail price of $550, but it can be found for about $530 (support PIG, buy it HERE).
+The Bushnell Pro XE laser rangefinder has a suggested retail price of $550 (please support PIG, buy it HERE).
 The price includes the rangefinder, carrying case, and a battery.

 While there are many rangefinders at lower prices, the Pro XE commands a premium because it has technology that no other laser does.
 The Pro XE comes with a two year warranty through Bushnell.